PSU3D0/quickscript/README.md

 - **CLI Integration:**
   Automatically build command-line interfaces from your Pydantic models.

+- **Server & Communication Integrations:**
+  Seamlessly expose your functions via multiple protocols:
+  - **REST:** Turn your functions into HTTP endpoints with minimal configuration.
+  - **GraphQL:** Automatically generate a GraphQL schema from your decorated functions.
+  - **gRPC:** Expose services with built-in gRPC support.
+  - **ZeroMQ:** Integrate with high-performance messaging using ZeroMQ.

 - **LLM-Friendly:**
   Its brevity and rich docstrings make it ideal as context for large language models (LLMs), ensuring consistent patterns in generated code.
 Add this script as read-only context to **aider** or **cursor** to guide the LLM on usage